TweetBoost: Influence of Social Media on NFT Valuation: The NFT Asset Valuation Problem

 NFT markets are highly illiquid in nature, which means sale prices are very volatile and irregular.
 Similar to physical art collections, the number of transactions per NFT is low as the buyers and sellers are a small niche of collectors.
 A traditional price prediction setting is not feasible or robust for each NFT as we do not have consistent periodic sales.
 In our dataset as well, a very small percentage (0.9\%) of the total assets had more than 5 sales.
 Price prediction models used for stock or cryptocurrencies use a large number of historical data points gathered at regular intervals which is not available for an illiquid market like NFT.

 We propose an asset valuation task instead of a price prediction task to overcome the challenge of an illiquid market.
 We define asset value as the average selling price of an asset over all its historic sales.
 This compensates the large volatility in selling price, and provides a better indicator of asset valuation.
-Our objective is to provide a qualitative assessment of the NFT's value and identify whether the Twitter reach of the NFT influences the value.
-We thus divide the NFTs into multiple asset classes (Unprofitable Asset, Very Low Value Asset, Low Value Asset, Low-Medium Value Asset, Medium-High Value Asset, High Value Asset, Very High Value Asset) based on the average sale price.
+Our objective is to provide a quantitative assessment of the NFT's value and identify whether the Twitter reach of the NFT influences the value.
+We thus divide the NFTs into multiple asset classes ( Very Low Value Asset, Low Value Asset, Medium Value Asset, High Value Asset, Very High Value Asset) based on the average sale price.
+For sake of brevity, we will refer to these classes as Class1, Class2, Class3, Class4 and Class5 respectively.
 The maximum average price was found to be orders of magnitude more than the minimum, hence the asset classes were binned into logarithmic divisions.
 Henceforth, we use the term `asset value' to refer to the average selling price of the NFT.